luisdiogo2071317/azure-docs.pt-pt/articles/azure-resource-manager/resource-group-template-functions-logical.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

 ## <a name="and"></a>e
-`and(arg1, arg2)`
+`and(arg1, arg2, ...)`

-Verifica se os dois valores de parâmetro são verdadeiros.
+Verifica se todos os valores de parâmetro são verdadeiros.

 ### <a name="parameters"></a>Parâmetros